csev/dj4e/assn/paw_forms.md

         return HttpResponseRedirect(reverse('all-borrowed') )
         # Delete this -> return HttpResponseRedirect(reverse('index') )
-Once you restore this, when you update the due date it will update, but you will get a message stating `Reverse for 'all-borrowed' not found.` when you press the `Submit` button.
+Once you restore this, when you visit the URL for `renew` and press `Submit`, it will update the due date it will update, but you will get a message stating `Reverse for 'all-borrowed' not found.` when you press the `Submit` button.
 It is OK we will create a view with a name of `all borrowed` in the next part of this assignment.